zammad/zammad-org/src/en/contribute/contribute.md

 ### Supported branches / versions

-Zammad's Github repository has several branches:
+Zammad's GitHub repository has several branches:

 #### `develop`

 - This is the current (unreleased) development state of next major release (this will become the new `stable` branch).
 - Don't use it for production!
-- This branch is actively supported and receives regular bug fixes as well as security updates (see [Security Policy](https://github.com/zammad/zammad/blob/develop/SECURITY.md){target=_blank} for more details).
+- This branch is actively supported and receives regular bug fixes and security updates (see [Security Policy](https://github.com/zammad/zammad/blob/develop/SECURITY.md){target=_blank} for more details).

 #### `stable`

 - This is the current stable release, e.g. Zammad 5.2.
 - Use this branch for production installations.
-- This branch is actively supported and receives regular bug fixes as well as security updates (see [Security Policy](https://github.com/zammad/zammad/blob/develop/SECURITY.md){target=_blank} for more details).
+- This branch is actively supported and receives regular bug fixes and security updates (see [Security Policy](https://github.com/zammad/zammad/blob/develop/SECURITY.md){target=_blank} for more details).

 #### `stable-x.y`